gibbsly/iiid/README.md

 `iiid:summon`: This summons an item with the id corresponding to the `id` score on the `iiid.main` scoreboard on the ground

 `iiid:util/generate_item`: This creates an item with the id corresponding to the `id` score on the `iiid.main` scoreboard in the storage `iiid:main item`

+`iiid:util/place_item_in_shulker`: This copies the item from the storage `iiid:main item` into slot 0 of the shulker box at `6908260 0 29999999`. this is useful if you need to place an item into a specific slot in a players inventory or into slots of a container with use of the `item` command.

 ## Extra Notes
 ### Player Inventories